Pathology is the study of disease, its causes and progression.

 Collaboration across Lancashire and South Cumbria

-In Lancashire and South Cumbria, pathology staff and other stakeholders have been fully involved in reviewing how services currently operate.
-We are currently scoping options for different models of service provision.
+In Lancashire and South Cumbria, pathology staff and other stakeholders have been - and will be - fully involved in reviewing how services currently operate.
+Working groups have been finalising a number of clinical models and these will form the basis of the outline business case about how we configure our services in the future.
 All the options retain some pathology services in every hospital and centralising all pathology services is not an option that is being considered.

 - The development of pathology collaboration supports the priorities of the ICS.
 The service will remain an NHS service delivered by NHS staff.

-- We have involved staff including clinicians in meetings throughout the year to produce the plans for the service going forward, and staff update sessions for all staff are held on a monthly basis.
+- We have involved staff including clinicians in meetings throughout the year to produce the plans for the service going forward, and staff update sessions for all staff are held regularly.

 - As a diagnostic support service which is largely non patient facing, patients will not have to travel further or be affected adversely.